umarhassan-mitodl/3.054-spring-2015/content/pages/syllabus.md

 Academic Integrity
 ------------------

 You may discuss problem sets with other students but the work you submit must be your own.
-For more information, see the [MIT website on academic integrity](http://integrity.mit.edu), which has the Handbook on Academic Integrity.
+For more information, see the {{% resource_link "bcd58f2a-584f-4271-a837-4ea469b8f831" "MIT website on academic integrity" %}}, which has the Handbook on Academic Integrity.

 Topics
 ------